How-to: Transition from Evernote Basic, Plus or Premium to Evernote Business

 New ways of viewing team content

 If you’re the company’s admin, you’re able to manage your team’s Evernote Business account from the Admin Console.
-The Admin Console includes settings for people, notebooks, tags, billing information, and so on.
+The Admin Console includes settings for people, spaces, notebooks, tags, billing information, and so on.
 You can also manage your company’s business trash from the Admin Console.
 We’ll explore more about the Admin Console later in this guide.

 As you invite your team members to your Evernote Business account, make sure to encourage them to use their existing Evernote username and password (if they have previously used Evernote) and to set a business email address in their account settings.